19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 “12.03.1985”, “password”, “nickiloveyou”…

-People are lazy password-creators and hackers know that.
+People are lazy password-creators, and hackers know that.

 And despite several large-scale data breaches, not much has changed today.
 It looks like people just can’t learn the lesson and still take website fraud protection for granted.
-If your password is also easy to guess, why not making it just “HackMe”?
+If your password is also easy to guess, why not make it just “HackMe”?

-- Use combinations of different characters, numbers, and letters (for example, “F1gur471v3ly 5p34k1ng” — did you guess what is written here?);
+- Use combinations of different characters, numbers, and letters (for example, “F1gur471v3ly 5p34k1ng” — did you guess what is written here?).

-You don’t have to write all your passwords down or keep changing them once a month — such password managers as Dashlane, KeePassX or RoboForm will save all the time you spend filling out forms and logging into websites.
+You don’t have to write all your passwords down or keep changing them once a month — password managers such as Dashlane, KeePassX, or RoboForm will save all the time you spend filling out forms and logging into websites.

 9. Set Limits on Purchases